isopink/isopink.github.io/_posts/2025-04-13-Linear Model ll.md

 <br>

 After seeing that the learned result resembled a circle, why don't we intentionally reduce the dimensionality of the transformed data?
 The term $x_1$, $x_2$ and $x_1 x_2$ seems useless!
+We could decrease the VC dimension!
+Unfortunately, We must not.
+This is called 'Data Snooping'.
+Data snooping is using test data or future information during model training or evaluation, which can cause overestimated performance and poor generalization.

+Feature transform is powerful tool.
+However, with inspection of case $1$ and $2$, It is not always useful tool.
+The generalization woudl impossible.
+We have to choose $\Phi$ carefully.

+---

+#### 2. Logistic Regression